lindenlab/caddy-s3-proxy/README.md

 For much more detail on the various options for setting AWS credentials see here: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html

+## Handling errors

+When accessing S3 you may get errors like keyNotFound, bucket does not exist, or ACL permissions problems.
+By default this proxy will map those errors to an http error.
+*

 ## Examples you can play with

 In the examples directory is an example of using the s3proxy with localstack.